ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-csp-incentive.md

 <properties
-   pageTitle="如何檢視及變更雲端方案提供者的「轉售商獎勵」| Microsoft Azure"
-   description="如何檢視及變更您的 CSP 轉銷商獎勵選擇"
-   services="marketplace-publishing"
-   documentationCenter="na"
-   authors="DavidBosland"
+   pageTitle="How to view and change the Cloud Solution Provider's Reseller Incentive | Microsoft Azure" description="How to view and change your selection for CSP Reseller Incentive" services="marketplace-publishing" documentationCenter="na" authors="DavidBosland"